Shark-ML/Shark/trunk/Shark/doc/sphinx_pages/rest_sources/tutorials/concepts/library_design/objective_functions.rst

 (somehow) optimal solution is to be found, for example using :doc:`optimizers`.
-Given an input point within its admissible search space, an objective function returns a (possibly noisy) objective value (and, optionally, its derivative).
+Given an input point within its admissible search space, an objective function returns a (possibly noisy) objective value and, optionally, its derivative.
 The input is typically a vector of real numbers, but the interface allows for more general cases as well.
 For single objective optimization the return value is a real number and the goal is to minimize it.
 For multi-objective